raspberrypilearning/getting-started-with-the-twitter-api/software.md

 - Twython for Python 3

+You'll also need a phone number to register for the Twitter API

 You'll need to be online to install packages.

 First, update and upgrade your system.
 Enter the following commands into the terminal: